quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part19_Summary_of_Part.md

 #### Convergence Analysis of Linear TD(0)
-The analysis shows that the system will converge if \( I - \alpha A \) has all diagonal elements between 0 and 1.
-For a diagonal matrix \( A \), stability is assured if all diagonal elements are positive, allowing for a suitable choice of \( \alpha < 1/\text{largest diagonal element} \).
+The analysis shows that the system will converge if $I - \alpha A $ has all diagonal elements between 0 and 1.
+For a diagonal matrix$A $, stability is assured if all diagonal elements are positive, allowing for a suitable choice of$\alpha < 1/\text{largest diagonal element}$.

 :p What ensures the convergence of the linear TD(0) algorithm?
 ??x
-The key to ensuring convergence lies in the properties of the matrix \( I - \alpha A \).
-If all the diagonal elements of \( A \) are positive, then choosing \( \alpha \) such that it is smaller than 1 divided by the largest diagonal element ensures that \( I - \alpha A \) has all its diagonal elements between 0 and 1.
+The key to ensuring convergence lies in the properties of the matrix $I - \alpha A $.
+If all the diagonal elements of $ A $ are positive, then choosing $\alpha $ such that it is smaller than 1 divided by the largest diagonal element ensures that$I - \alpha A$ has all its diagonal elements between 0 and 1.
 This guarantees stability in the update process.
 ```java
 // Pseudocode for checking matrix properties
 public boolean isStableUpdate(double alpha, double[][] aMatrix) {